Christ Church Cathedral, Christchurch: Construction

 The nave, 100 foot long, and tower were consecrated on 1 November 1881.
-When Mountfort died in 1898, his son, Cyril Mountfort (1852–1920), took over as supervising architect and oversaw the completion of the chancel, transepts and apse, all of which were finished by 1904.
+In 1894, Elizabeth, the widow of Alfred Richard Creyke, arranged for the western porch to be built in his memory.
+When Mountfort died in 1898, his son, Cyril Mountfort (1852–1920), took over as supervising architect.
+He oversaw the completion of the chancel, transept and apse, construction of which began in 1900 and was finished by 1904.
 The Christchurch Beautifying Society planted two plane trees to the south in 1898.

 The Rhodes family, who arrived in Canterbury before the First Four Ships, provided funds for the tower and spire.
-Robert Heaton Rhodes built the tower in memory of his brother George and the spire was added by George's children.
-The family purchased eight bells and a memorial window and paid for renovations as required.
-In May 2012, the Rhodes memorial window depicting St John the Evangelist was recovered from the north wall.
+Robert Heaton Rhodes sponsored the tower in memory of his brother George and the spire was added by George's children.
+The steps of the wooden lectern were sponsored by George's children.
+The family donated eight bells and a memorial window, and paid for renovations as required.

 The spire reached to 63 m above Cathedral Square, and public access provided for a good viewpoint over the centre of the city.
 The spire was damaged by earthquakes on four occasions.
 The tower originally contained a peal of ten bells, cast by John Taylor & Co of Loughborough, and hung in 1881.
 The original bells were replaced in 1978 by 13 new bells, also cast at Taylors.

+In 1999 the cathedral underwent significant earthquake strengthening, which reinforced the roof and the walls.
+This was credited with keeping the building fabric intact during the major earthquakes of the 2010s, and saving the lives of people within the building during aftershocks.